3DCoded/Happy-Hare/Multi-MMU.md

 This page explains more complex setup of multiple MMU's and the setup of "touch" homing operation for multiple gear steppers

+> [!IMPORTANT]
+> Multi-MMU ability only supports type-B MMU's and not type-A with a LinearSelector.
+E.g. you cannot operation two ERCF's as one.
+This limitation will be lifted in a future release.

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Multiple MMUs